 Cambridge is amongst the most popular places to visit in the UK, meaning accommodation options are, as expected, numerous.
 When it comes to choosing your own accommodation though, serviced apartments in Cambridge are the ideal choice.

 They accommodate for any visitor, staying for either the long or short-term.
 They can come with everything you would expect from a ‘home away from home’ too.
 This includes fully equipped kitchens, en-suite rooms, free parking, spacious living areas, washing facilities and much more.

 Better yet, SITU can source you Cambridge apartments that make perfect sense for your travel arrangements.
-Conveniently located, our apart-hotels in Cambridge ensure you are never too far from whichever attractions you would like to visit.
+Conveniently located, our range of Cambridge accommodation ensures that you are never too far from whichever attractions you would like to visit.
 There are so many great quality options available too meaning you can only expect an effortless serviced accommodation booking experience.

 Cambridge is in eastern England, just over sixty miles north of the capital and within the county of Cambridgeshire.
 The Cambridge population of around 130,000 belong to what is known as Cambridgeshire’s ‘county town’.

 However, some may know the city mainly for the famous University of Cambridge.
 Not only is it the fourth oldest institution globally, but it is also ranks in the top three best performing universities in the world.

 Although Cambridge welcomes around seven million tourists each year, because the city is so flat, Cambridge has a high level of cycle use, meaning that car pollution and congestion is not that high.
 There is a wealth of cycle hire shops available, particularly in the heart of the city.
 Furthermore, the city has over 80 miles of cycle lanes and routes to explore.

 There are also other modes of transport to use though.
 Central Cambridge has five Park & Ride sites available and buses provide excellent access to all areas of the city.
 There’s even a local and reliable car hire system too.